maxsean/insight-challenge-donation-analytics/README.md

 3) Transaction amounts may be negative (considered a withdrawal).

 ## Setup
 The solution is written in Ruby (2.3.3) and the unit tests use the RSpec framework.
 The tests are run with Rake.
-Dependencies are specified in the `Gemfile` and running `bundle install` on the terminal while within the directory should install them.
+Dependencies are specified in the `Gemfile` and, if bundler is installed, running `bundle install` on the terminal while within the directory should install them.

 If all is good, feel free to skip to Running the Code.